Jerry R. Balentine, DO, FACEP

 What are abdominal hernia symptoms and signs?

 Symptoms of a hernia include pain or discomfort and a localized swelling somewhere on the surface of the abdomen or in the groin area.
 A hernia can also be painless and only appear as a bulging.
 The pain may be intermittent or constant and the swelling may decrease or be absent, depending on the amount of pressure in the abdomen.
-Constant, intense pain at a swollen site may be a medical emergency and should be evaluated immediately by a doctor.
+Constant, intense pain at a bulge site may indicate a medical emergency and should be evaluated immediately by a doctor.

 What are the different types of abdominal hernias?